tfardet/NNGT/doc/user/nest-interaction.rst

 This section details how to create detailed neuronal networks, then run simulations on them using the NEST simulator.

-Readers are supposed to have a good grap of the way NEST handles neurons and models, and how to create and setup NEST nodes.
+Readers are supposed to have a good grasp of the way NEST handles neurons and models, and how to create and setup NEST nodes.
 If this is not the case, please see the `NEST user doc`_ and the `PyNEST tutorials`_ first.

-NNGT tools with regard to NEST_ can be separated into
+NNGT tools should work for NEST_ version 2 or 3; they can be separated into

 * the structural tools (:class:`~nngt.Network`, :class:`~nngt.NeuralPop` ...)
   that are used to prepare the neuronal network and setup its properties and